2020PB/police-brutality/reports/California.md

 ## Santa Ana

-### Police open fire on protestors | May 31st
+### Police open fire on protesters | May 31st

-The individual recording the video is trying his best to save his fellow protestor, however his cries are upon deaf ears, the police continue to shoot at them around 0:16
+The individual recording the video is trying his best to save his fellow protester, however his cries are upon deaf ears, the police continue to shoot at them around 0:16

 tags: shoot, projectile, protester